SkylineCommunications/SLC-GQIDS-DataFormats/README.md

 ## Delimiter smart detection

 If no delimiter is provided, the GQI will detect the most common delimiter character in the header (first line) of the CSV file.
-The smart detection feature is capable of identifying delimiters only from the following set: `,`, `;`, `\t`, and `|`.
+The smart detection feature is capable of identifying delimiters only from the following set
+- `,`
+- `;`
+- `\t`
+- `|`

 ## Header capitalization